HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Introduction

-We evaluated \hotrap{} extensively using YCSB-based workloads on AWS instances with fast local NVMe SSDs and slower cloud storage.
-Compared to the state-of-the-art LSM-trees on tiered storage (e.g., RocksDB with secondary cache~\cite{RocksDBSecondaryCache}, Mutant~\cite{yoonMutantBalancingStorage2018}, and PrismDB~\cite{PrismDB}), \hotrap{} achieves \SpeedupRO{}$\times$ speedup over the second best for read-only workloads and \SpeedupRW{}$\times$ speedup for read-write-balanced workloads, while maintaining a competitive performance for write-heavy and update-heavy workloads.
-Our experiments also show that \hotrap{} adds $<$ 3\% overhead to the plain RocksDB under uniform workloads and is robust against hotspot shifts where it can recover the FD hit rate in a relatively short amount of time.
+We evaluated \hotrap{} using YCSB-based workloads and Twitter production traces~\cite{twittertrace} on AWS instances with fast local NVMe SSDs and slower cloud storage.
+We compare \hotrap{} to the state-of-the-art LSM-trees on tiered storage, e.g., Mutant~\cite{yoonMutantBalancingStorage2018} (promoting at the SSTable level), SAS-Cache~\cite{SAS-Cache} (based on RocksDB with secondary block cache~\cite{RocksDBSecondaryCache}), and PrismDB~\cite{PrismDB} (proactively triggering compactions). \hotrap{} achieves \SpeedupRO{}$\times$ speedup over the second best for read-only YCSB workloads, \SpeedupRW{}$\times$ for read-write-balanced YCSB workloads, and \MaxSpeedupTwitter{}$\times$ for Twitter production workloads, while maintaining competitive performance for write-heavy and update-heavy YCSB workloads.
+Our experiments also show that \hotrap{} adds $<$ \OverheadUniformRocksdbTieredCeil{} overhead to the plain RocksDB under uniform workloads and is robust against hotspot shifts, where \ralt{} quickly evicts stale access records and adds keys in the new hotspot into the hot set.

 We make three primary contributions in this paper.
 First, we propose an on-disk data structure (i.e., \ralt{}, a specially-made LSM-tree) for tracking the hotness of key-value records.
-Second, we design three pathways in a tiered LSM-tree for timely promoting/retaining hot records to/in fast storage.
-Our algorithms operate at the record level so that the system can fully utilize the limited space of the fast storage.
-Finally, we build \hotrap{}, a key-value store based on RocksDB that outperforms state-of-the-art LSM-trees on tiered storage because of its efficiency in hot record tracking and movement.
+Second, we design three pathways in a tiered LSM-tree for timely promoting/retaining hot records to/in FD.
+Our algorithm operates at the record level so that the system can efficiently utilize the limited space of FD.
+Finally, we implement \hotrap{}, a key-value store based on RocksDB that outperforms state-of-the-art LSM-trees on tiered storage because of its efficient hot record tracking and movement features.